 Starter: Roles in general practice webpage.

-Activity 2: Printed downloads of each of the healthcare professionals’ profiles (click on each expert at the top of the page to view their profile).
+Activity 2: Printed downloads of each of the healthcare workers’ profiles (click on each expert at the top of the page to view their profile).

 Other materials and useful links on the site